waniessante/OOP-Week01-Lab/README.md

 - Move Right
 - Turn On Headlights
 - Play Music
-- Turbo Mode (Creative Feature)
+- Turbo Mode
-- Display Current State
+- Display State

-### Concepts Demonstrated

-- Class
-- Objects
-- Attributes
-- Methods
-- Constructor
-- Object Independence
-- State Changes
+The `Main.java` file creates two different car objects to show that each object has its own state.

 ---

 # Task 2 - Calculator Demo

-## Description

-A Calculator class was created to perform different mathematical operations.
+In this task, I created a Calculator class that performs different mathematical operations.

 ### Operations